trip5/EspHome-Led-PixelClock/README.md

 The file [`EHLPClock.yaml`](EHLPClock.yaml) contains functions useful for using the clock as... mostly just a clock but with some power-saving functions.
 It includes all of the functions above as well as these below.
 This version has a WebUI which can be accessed via it's IP after connecting the clock to Wifi.
 So if you need a travel clock, this may be the ideal one for you.
+It can still be controlled by Home Assistant as well but is not dependent on it to function.

 ### Time Zone Offset